Slavery: Forced marriage

 Forced marriages or early marriages are often considered types of slavery.
 Forced marriage continues to be practiced in parts of the world including some parts of Asia and Africa and in immigrant communities in the West.
-Sacred prostitution is where girls and women are pledged to priests or those of higher castes, such as the practice of Devadasi in South Asia or fetish slaves in West Africa.
 Marriage by abduction occurs in many places in the world today, with a 2003 study finding a national average of 69% of marriages in Ethiopia being through abduction.

 Other uses of the term

 The word slavery is often used as a pejorative to describe any activity in which one is coerced into performing.
 Some argue that military drafts and other forms of coerced government labour constitute "state-operated slavery."
 Some libertarians and anarcho-capitalists view government taxation as a form of slavery.

 "Slavery" has been used by some anti-psychiatry proponents to define involuntary psychiatric patients, claiming there are no unbiased physical tests for mental illness and yet the psychiatric patient must follow the orders of the psychiatrist.
 They assert that instead of chains to control the slave, the psychiatrist uses drugs to control the mind.
 Drapetomania was a pseudoscientific psychiatric diagnosis for a slave who desired freedom; "symptoms" included laziness and the tendency to flee captivity.

 Some proponents of animal rights have applied the term slavery to the condition of some or all human-owned animals, arguing that their status is comparable to that of human slaves.

 The labour market, as institutionalized under contemporary capitalist systems, has been criticized by mainstream socialists and by anarcho-syndicalists, who utilise the term wage slavery as a pejorative or dysphemism for wage labour.
 Socialists draw parallels between the trade of labour as a commodity and slavery.
 Cicero is also known to have suggested such parallels.